ionutbalosin/java-application-security-practices/docs/core-application-security-for-java-developers.md

 - **Scrypt** is **a strong alternative to Argon2, recommended by OWASP** with specific parameters for CPU/memory cost, block size, and parallelism.
 - **bcrypt** is another widely used hashing algorithm, recommended with a work factor of at least `10`.
 - **PBKDF2** is recommended for `FIPS-140` compliance, with specific iteration counts for different hashing algorithms (e.g., `PBKDF2-HMAC-SHA256` with `600,000` iterations; `PBKDF2-HMAC-SHA512` with `210,000` iterations).
+- **SHA-256 is recommended by OWASP for message integrity** checks, such as verifying file integrity, ensuring data authenticity in digital signatures, and detecting unauthorized modifications in transmitted data.

 ### What Hash Functions to Avoid
 - **SHA1** and **MD5** are deprecated and considered insecure due to vulnerabilities and susceptibility to collision attacks.